reddykishore17/AI-Automation-Portfolio-Website-Generator/README.md

 2. Click the Generate button.
 3. Wait for the system to create the website files.
 4. Download the ZIP package.
-5. Host the website using GitHub Pages, Netlify, or any static hosting provider.

 ## Author
 Created by Kishore Seethi